Human Resources

 ---|---|

-Strengthen initiatives to reduce lifestyle-related diseases (high-risk individuals) | Percentage of regular health checkups received: 100% Follow up rate of employees subject to secondary health checkups1: 100% |
+Strengthen initiatives to reduce lifestyle-related diseases (high-risk individuals) | Percentage of regular health checkups received: 100% |

-Improvement of dietary habits | Increase the ratio of people with healthy eating habits (reduction in the number of people who skip breakfast and eat before bedtime) |
+Improvement of dietary habits | Increase the ratio of people with healthy eating habits (Support for eating breakfast and reducing the number of people who eat before bedtime) |

 Prevention of Passive Smoking and Encouraging Quit Smoking | Ensure no smoking during working hours Encourage employees to quit smoking and support employees who wish to quit |